 - If you want to use managed publishing for your product launch, we strongly recommend publishing your app to a closed testing track first.
-To learn more about testing, go to Set up an open, closed, or internal test.
+To learn more about testing, see Set up an open, closed, or internal test.

 - Tip: We recommend that you adjust your planning to include a buffer period of at least a week between submitting your app and going live.

 Depending on your app's update status, it may not be sent for review automatically.
 For example, if your app update was rejected and you've subsequently made changes in an attempt to resolve the issue, your changes aren't sent for review automatically.
 You must go to the Publishing overview page and click Send for review to submit your changes.
-To learn more. go to App update statuses.
+To learn more, see App update statuses.

 - Managed publishing can be turned on or off at any time, including while your change is being reviewed and processed.

 - Managed publishing holds back the vast majority of changes until you actively decide to publish them.
-Examples include:
+Examples are as follows: